devatiq/revix-reviews/README.md

 # Revix Reviews

 **Contributors**: abcplugins, atiqbd4ever, supreoxltd
-**Tags**: reviews, business reviews, feedback, testimonials
+**Tags**: reviews, business reviews, trustpilot, testimonials, feedback, reputation, google reviews
 **Requires at least**: 5.4
-**Tested up to**: 6.6.2
+**Tested up to**: 6.8
-**Stable tag**: 1.0.0
+**Stable tag**: 1.1.0
-**Requires PHP**: 7.4
+**Requires PHP**: 8.0
 **License**: GPLv2 or later
 **License URI**: http://www.gnu.org/licenses/gpl-2.0.html

-Revix Reviews is a comprehensive plugin designed to add and display business reviews and feedback on WordPress sites.
+Revix Reviews is a powerful and extendable WordPress plugin for collecting, importing, and displaying customer reviews—including native reviews and Trustpilot integration—with more platforms coming soon.

 ## Description

-Revix Reviews allows WordPress site owners to easily add business reviews and feedback sections to their website.
-It offers a simple way to manage and showcase customer reviews, enhancing trust and transparency for businesses.
+Revix Reviews allows you to manage, showcase, and collect customer feedback directly on your WordPress site, with built-in Trustpilot integration and flexible display options.

+Whether you're a business owner, freelancer, or eCommerce site, this plugin helps boost credibility and conversion by showing authentic testimonials.

 ### Key Features:

-- Collect customer reviews using a feedback form.
+- 📝 Add and manage reviews using a built-in submission form
-- Easily add and manage business reviews.
-- Display reviews anywhere on the site using shortcodes.
-- Customizable review form fields.
+- 🌐 Fetch and display public reviews from Trustpilot (with pagination & filters)
+- 🌟 Star-rating SVG icons to visually match the review score
+- 🎯 Filter reviews by minimum and maximum rating via shortcode
+- 📊 Show company-wide review summary (average rating + total count)
-- Supports custom post types for reviews.
+- 📎 Custom post type support for native review management
+- 🔒 Review moderation and approval settings
+- ⚙️ Shortcode support to embed forms, display grids, or summaries anywhere

+### Coming Soon:
+- ⭐ Google Reviews integration
+- 🛠️ Yelp, Facebook, and more third-party sources
+- 🎨 Gutenberg & Elementor widgets
-- Options for moderation and review approval.
+- 📈 Analytics dashboard for review insights

-Revix Reviews is perfect for business owners, service providers, and e-commerce websites that want to prominently showcase customer testimonials and feedback.

 ## Installation

-1. Upload the plugin files to the `/wp-content/plugins/revix-reviews` directory, or install the plugin directly through the WordPress plugins screen.
+1. Upload the plugin files to the `/wp-content/plugins/revix-reviews` directory, or install the plugin via the WordPress plugin repository
-2. Activate the plugin via the 'Plugins' screen in WordPress.
+2. Activate the plugin from the 'Plugins' menu in WordPress
-3. Go to **Settings** -> **Revix Reviews** to configure the plugin.
+3. Go to **Settings → Revix Reviews** to configure plugin options
-4. Add the review form and display reviews using the provided shortcodes in your posts, pages, or template files.
+4. Use the shortcodes below to add review forms and displays to your pages

 ## Shortcodes

-Revix Reviews provides two intuitive shortcodes to easily integrate review functionality into your site:

-1. `[revixreviews_form]`: Embed a feedback form into your posts, pages, or widgets, allowing visitors to submit their reviews.
-Simply insert the shortcode `[revixreviews_form]` where you want the form to appear.
-2. `[revixreviews]`: Display a grid of submitted reviews, showcasing real customer feedback on any post, page, or widget area.
+**1. `[revixreviews_form]`**
+Displays the native customer review submission form.

+**2. `[revixreviews]`**
+Displays native reviews in a customizable grid layout.
+Supports:
+- `count`
+- `min_rating`
+- `max_rating`

+**3. `[revix_trustpilot_reviews]`**
+Displays Trustpilot reviews pulled from the public business profile.
+Supports:
+- `count`
+- `min_rating`
+- `max_rating`

+**4. `[revix_trustpilot_summary]`**
+Displays Trustpilot summary: star rating and total number of reviews.

 ## Frequently Asked Questions

-**Can I customize the review form fields?**
+**Can I customize the form fields?**
-Yes, the review form fields can be customized from the plugin's settings page.
+Yes.
+You can customize the native review form fields from the settings page.

-**How do I display reviews on my site?**
-You can display reviews using the provided shortcodes in posts, pages, or directly within your theme's template files.
+**Can I show only 5-star Trustpilot reviews?**
+Absolutely.
+Use `[revix_trustpilot_reviews min_rating="5"]` to filter.

+**Will it support Google reviews?**
+Yes, Google Reviews integration is planned for future updates.

+**Can I show average rating and total count separately?**
+Yes, use `[revix_trustpilot_summary]` to show the business summary pulled directly from Trustpilot.

-**Is it possible to moderate reviews before they are published?**
+**Can I moderate reviews before they appear?**
-Yes, Revix Reviews provides options for moderation and review approval, ensuring that only genuine feedback is displayed.
+Yes, the plugin allows you to manually approve or auto-publish native reviews.

 ## Screenshots

-1. The settings page where you can configure the plugin.
+1. Admin settings panel for Revix Reviews
-2. Example of a review form on a website.
+2. Native review form on the front end
-3. Display of business reviews using a shortcode.
+3. Display of reviews using Trustpilot shortcode
+4. Star-rating icons mapped to scores
+5. Company summary with average and total reviews

 ## Changelog

+### 1.1.0
+* NEW: Trustpilot review integration
+* NEW: Filter reviews by rating (min & max)
+* NEW: Trustpilot summary shortcode
+* NEW: Pagination support for up to 10 pages of Trustpilot reviews
+* NEW: Star-rating SVG icons
+* Tweak: Improved shortcode flexibility

-### 1.0
+### 1.0.0
-* Initial release.
+* Initial release

-## Upgrade Notice

-### 1.0
-Initial release.
-Please provide feedback and report any issues through the plugin support forum.